rabia-ASIK/house-price-prediction/README.md

 ## 📌 Overview

-In this project, I built a machine learning model to predict house prices using the Ames Housing dataset.
+In this project, I built an end-to-end machine learning pipeline to predict house prices using the Ames Housing dataset.

-Rather than focusing only on model performance, I tried to understand how data preprocessing and feature engineering affect the results.
-The project follows a complete workflow from data analysis to model evaluation.
+Instead of focusing only on model performance, I aimed to understand how data preprocessing, feature engineering, and model selection impact the final result.

 ---

 ## 🚀 Key Results

 - RMSE: ~0.122 (CatBoost)
-- Kaggle Public Score: 0.12212
+- Kaggle Public Score: **0.12212**
-- Ensemble model slightly improved overall stability
+- Ensemble model provided slightly more stable predictions

 ---